Global Groove by Nam June Paik, 1973, film still. Courtesy of Electronic Arts Intermix (EAI), New York.

-“This is a glimpse of a new world when you will be able to switch on every TV channel in the world and TV guides will be as thick as the Manhattan telephone book ” so begins the opening titles of Nam June Paik’s pioneering work Global Groove (1973).
+“This is a glimpse of a video landscape of tomorrow, when you will be able to switch to any TV station on the earth, and TV guides will be as fat as the Manhattan telephone book” so begins the opening titles of Nam June Paik’s pioneering work Global Groove (1973).

 Did you work in the Shortland Street Studios, or visit them between 1960 – 1989?
 We’d love to hear your stories!
 Get in touch with us at firstname.lastname@example.org

 Carolee Schneemann, Devour (film still), 2003-04. ©The Nancy Spero and Leon Golub Foundation for the Arts Courtesy of Galerie Lelong & Co.

 Top of the World, television programme, 1977.
 Produced by Tom Parkinson with set design by Roy Good.
 Image courtesy of Roy Good.

 Kevan Moore and Ian Ingley on the set of C’mon, 1968.
 Produced by Kevan Moore, set design by Alan Pearson and Roy Good.
 Photograph courtesy of Roy Good.

 Joe Sheehan, The Quick and the Dead: Suite #4.
 Photograph by Kallan MacLeod.
 Courtesy the Artist and Tim Melville Gallery.